pfeatherstone/https/README.md

 - Q: Why are you not writing the base library Sans-IO?
 It's the fashion!

-  A: Because i'm only going to use this with Asio.
+  A: Because I'm only going to use this with Asio.
 I don't mind having state-machine logic inside an Asio composed operation rather than something custom.
-I believe the only reason people are doing this Sans-IO stuff is for unit tests.
-They don't actually have to open a socket.
-But really people are only going to use those libs with Asio.
+I believe the only reason people are doing Sans-IO stuff is for unit tests.
+It means you don't actually have to open a socket.